 In the Milkround Survey, 73% of respondents said it was very important to have workplace friends.
 This younger cohort of workers places the greatest value on this with 79% of Millennial Employees (aged 18-24 years) believing its important to have friends at work, compared to 64% of those aged 55 years and over.

 So why do we count on friends at work?

 In the Survey, 47% said that the main value of workplace friendships is the practical and emotional support they provide when overcoming challenges at work.
 We find that they improve our overall wellbeing and we are happier as a result.
 In-fact the younger cohort said that the benefit to their mental health was one of the main values of spending time with work friends at 46%, compared to 23% of the respondents aged 55 years and older.

-So what’s stopping us being friends with our fellow coworkers?
+So what’s stopping us from being friends with our fellow coworkers?

-Apparently according to the survey, the younger cohort (66%) found it harder to make friends at work due to social anxiety – much of it caused by work related stress.
-The older cohort are less susceptible to these issues than the younger cohort.
+According to the survey, the younger cohort (66%) found it harder to make friends at work due to social anxiety – much of it caused by work-related stress.
+The older cohort is less susceptible to these issues than the younger cohort.
 The Survey reports that (45%) of younger people have called in sick at work due to anxiety about the social culture at work and one in three have resigned.